SayantanKumar/Python-Iris-Neural-Net-Classification/README.md

 My first full neural network program using the famous iris data set.
 Feel free to fork and improve my program, I'm still learning so there's going to be a lot to improve...

-There will be an iPython notebook as well as a plain python file here.
+There will be an Jupyter Notebook as well as a plain python file here.